-- I. Policy: The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program reserves the right to place on probation, suspend, recommend withdrawal, or dismiss from the program any RNAI whose health, conduct, clinical or academic performance is below the standards of the program/nurse anesthesia profession. - II.
-Purpose: The purpose of the probation/suspension/dismissal of RNAIs policy is to ensure that those interns unable to achieve the minimum standards of the program understand the process of probation, suspension, and dismissal.
+I. Policy: The Millikin University and Decatur Memorial Hospital Nurse Anesthesia Program reserves the right to place on probation, suspend, recommend withdrawal, or dismiss from the program any RNAI whose health, conduct, clinical or academic performance is below the standards of the program/nurse anesthesia profession.

+II.
+Purpose: The purpose of the probation/suspension/dismissal of RNAIs policy is to ensure that those interns unable to achieve the program's minimum standards understand the process of probation, suspension, and dismissal.

+A. Definitions

-- A. Definitions - 1.
-Probation: A period of time where interns having difficulty in either clinical or didactic areas are designated as "Interns at Risk".
+- 1. Probation: A period of time where interns having difficulty in either clinical or didactic areas are designated as "Interns at Risk."
 Initial/continued probation is initiated upon the recommendation of the RNAI Oversight Committee. - 2.
 Suspension: Immediate termination of all clinical and academic involvement with the program.
 It may be initiated by the Program Director. - 3.
 Dismissal: Termination of enrollment in the Nurse Anesthesia Program.
-RNAI dismissal occurs at the recommendation of the RNAI Oversight Committee. - B. Academic Warning, Probation, and Dismissal
+RNAI dismissal occurs at the recommendation of SPAR.

+B. Academic Warning, Probation, and Dismissal

-- Academic warning and probation are governed by the rules of the University, SON, and Program. - 2.
+- 1. The rules of the University, SON, and Program govern academic warning and probation. - 2.
 To progress in the program, the Intern must achieve a grade of "B" or better in all courses.
-Because of the "lock-step" nature of the curriculum, any grade less than "B" is grounds for non-progression and therefore, dismissal from the program. - 3.
-An intern may repeat only one course in the DNP program with approval of the RNAI Oversight Committee and the SON Student Admissions, Progression, & Retention (SAPR) Committee.
+Because of the "lock-step" nature of the curriculum, any grade less than "B" is grounds for non-progression and, therefore, dismissal from the program. - 3.
+An intern may repeat only one course in the DNP program with the approval of the RNAI Oversight Committee and the SON Student Admissions, Progression, & Retention (SAPR) Committee.